212220040056-JANANI/BACK-PROPOGATION---SINGLE-NEURON-/README.md

 Backward propagation:

 Backpropagation (backward propagation) is an important mathematical tool for improving the accuracy of predictions in data mining and machine learning.
 Essentially, backpropagation is an algorithm used to calculate derivatives quickly.
-Algorithm:
+## ALGORITHM:

-    Inputs X, arrive through the preconnected path.
+   1. Inputs X, arrive through the preconnected path.
-    Input is modeled using real weights W. The weights are usually randomly selected.
+   2. Input is modeled using real weights W. The weights are usually randomly selected.
-    Calculate the output for every neuron from the input layer, to the hidden layers, to the output layer.
+   3. Calculate the output for every neuron from the input layer, to the hidden layers, to the output layer.
-    Calculate the error in the outputs.
+   4. Calculate the error in the outputs.
-    Travel back from the output layer to the hidden layer to adjust the weights such that the error is decreased.
+   5. Travel back from the output layer to the hidden layer to adjust the weights such that the error is decreased.

-    Keep repeating the process until the desired output is achieved.
+   6. Keep repeating the process until the desired output is achieved.

 ## PROGRAM: